-One study found no evidence that eating foods high in acrylamide increases the risk of cancer of the large bowel, bladder, and kidney.
+One study found no evidence that eating foods high in acrylamide increases the risk of cancer of the colon, bladder, and kidney.
 In the study, researchers from Harvard School of Public Health and the Karolinska Institute in Sweden compared the diets of close to 1,000 cancer patients and more than 500 healthy adults over a 5-year period.

 The researchers found that people who ate the most acrylamide were at no greater risk of cancer than those who ate less.
 They also found that people who ate moderate to high levels of acrylamide had no higher risk of any of the types of cancer studied.
 The researchers note, however, that the relation of risk to acrylamide content in all foods could not be established.

 A similar study also failed to find any relationship between acrylamide intake and colon cancer in women.
 Also, a study looking at acrylamide and breast cancer in Swedish women did not find any association between the two.

 Although research provides some evidence that there is no link between dietary intake of acrylamide and major types of cancer, more research is necessary.
-The United States Food and Drug Administration is now working to develop a better understanding of how acrylamide is chemically formed, how to measure its presence in food, and how it functions in the human body.
+The US Food & Drug Administration (FDA) is now working to develop a better understanding of how acrylamide is chemically formed, how to measure its presence in food, and how it functions in the human body.

 When it comes to acrylamide in food, keep the following points in mind: